 Crucially, you’ll want to leave out the firework star when crafting fireworks for this purpose, as the explosion effects they create will damage you.
 Ouch.
 As long as you don’t get your rockets mixed up, you’ll be free to happily zoom through the sky, exploring the far-flung reaches of your Minecraft seed.
 Just make sure you’ve packed enough fireworks for the return journey.

-That’s everything you need to get started creating aerial art with Minecraft fireworks – why not check out our guide to Minecraft shaders and Minecraft texture packs to make your show even more impressive?
+That’s everything you need to get started creating aerial art with Minecraft fireworks.
+Why not check out our guide to Minecraft shaders and Minecraft texture packs to make your show even more impressive?
+Or, if you’re looking for Minecraft building ideas, we’ve got all the inspiration you’ll ever need.